mathspp/mathspp/pages/02.blog/01.pydonts/sequence-indexing/item.en.md

 ---
 metadata:
     description: "A short article with all you need to know about sequence indexing in Python – and a bit more."
-title: "Sequence indexing | Pydon't"
+title: "Sequence indexing | Pydon't 🐍"
 ---

 A short article with all you need to know about sequence indexing in Python – and a bit more.